svx/d-o-c/README.md

 pnpm docs:dev
 ```

-This will start the documentation server on <http://localhost:5173>
+This will start the documentation development server with watch mode at <http://localhost:8080>

 ### Production with Docker Compose